 INTERVIEW: Conrad Pack

-Earlier this year, Threads sat down at a cafe near SET Studios Woolwich with Conrad Pack, the producer and DJ behind SELN Recordings (previously SELCHP) alongside DJ Gonz, to chat about his collaborators and influences.
+Earlier this year, editor-in-chief Alex Honey sat down at a café near SET Studios Woolwich with Conrad Pack, the producer and co-founder of SELN Recordings (previously SELCHP), to chat about his collaborators and influences.
 You can hear his latest release Greatest Hits, out now on SELN Recordings, below.

 Alex: Let’s start by delving into your general trajectory into music.
 So you began releasing music in 2019, with The Best / The Truth.
 Had you been producing for a long time before that?